Can LLMs Identify Tax Abuse?: Limitations

 \section{Limitations}

-Our dataset is small, just 36 strategies, due to the time required for domain experts to distill them from opaque public sources.
-To keep the full dataset from being used to train future LLMs, we release only five of the strategies, although we release all of our code and commit to publishing evaluations on future models.
+Our dataset is small, just 36 strategies, due to the domain-expert time required to distill them from opaque public sources.
 Our dataset is U.S.-centric and our findings may not generalize to other jurisdictions.
-Constructing the dataset and grading the generated outputs often required legal judgment calls, which are necessarily subject to debate.
-We tested only three models, although there are others we could have also used.
+Constructing the dataset and grading the generated outputs often required legal judgment calls, which are subject to debate.
+We tested only four models, although we could have tested others.